-An in-depth study by the Center on Wealth and Philanthropy at Boston College suggests the greatest wealth transfer in history will create extensive opportunities for nonprofit agencies.
+The greatest wealth transfer in history will create extensive opportunities for nonprofit agencies, according to an in-depth study by the Center on Wealth and Philanthropy at Boston College.
 This potential and historic transfer of wealth has been a topic in the third sector for a good long while.
 Continuing research on this topic should at the very least serve as a call for nonprofit leaders to consider how their development programs are positioned to benefit.

 The greatest wealth transfer in history is underway, according to a new report.